NeatedDesign/InterfaceMakerDoc/docs/Installation.rst

 ---------------------------------
 Use Royalty-Free
 ---------------------------------
-You are welcome to use the Starship Generator in any of your work, commercial or otherwise.
+You are welcome to use the Interface Maker in any of your work, commercial or otherwise.
 We'd love to hear how you are using it!

 ---------------------------------
 Questions or Comments?